pieterberg/Process-State-Identification/README.md

 |     Recommended            |             12            |        2      |     0.6528    |      0.0830     |
 |     Optimal sensitivity    |              8            |        1      |     0.7805    |      0.2043     |

+It is therefore proposed that the predictive maintenance model for the developed copper solvent extraction plant uses the recommended upper control limits.
+These upper control limits strike a balance between a high specificity and ensuring that the highest number of control valve faults can be detected.
+This ensures a high rich electrolyte product quality, while at the same time not raising too many false alarms and wasting operator work hours.

 ## References

 Komulainen, T., Doyle, F.J., Rantala, A., Jämsä-Jounela, S.L., 2009.
 Control of an industrial copper solvent extraction process.
 Journal of Process Control 19, 2–15. https://doi.org/10.1016/j.jprocont.2008.04.019